-Hamilton on pole in Mexico, Rosberg second
+Hamilton on pole but Rosberg alongside in Mexico

 "I had a good feeling with the car all weekend, I was getting better and better but it was a shame in Q3 (phase three) I couldn't get the lap together.
 We have a different strategy for tomorrow," said Verstappen.

+The 19-year-old will start on super-soft tyres, which are faster but also wear more quickly, while the Mercedes drivers are on softs.

-Force India's Nico Hulkenberg qualified fifth with Ferrari's Kimi Raikkonen and Sebastian Vettel sixth and seventh -- a disappointment after the team's pace on Friday.
+Force India's Nico Hulkenberg qualified an impressive fifth with Ferrari's Kimi Raikkonen and Sebastian Vettel sixth and seventh -- a disappointment after the team's pace on Friday.

+"We were just not quick enough.
+We were struggling on the supersofts.
+On the softs we were very good and we were quicker than on the supersofts, which isn't right," said an unhappy Vettel.

 Mexican Sergio Perez, the crowd favorite and one of two home drivers in the race, qualified 12th for Force India.
 Compatriot Esteban Gutierrez, in a Haas, starts 17th.